 Tap to trail distance: 2.5 miles

-Just outside the Barvarian-themed mountain town of Leavenworth, the Icicle Ridge Trail leads hikers into deeply wooded backcountry.
-Generally snow-free from spring through fall, this 6-mile out-and-back route climbs 1,800 feet to a ridge crest with sweeping views over Leavenworth, the Wenatchee River, and the Tumwater Canyon where Drury Falls surges in the spring and summer.
-Along the way, the trail travels through a number of exposed sections known for spectacular springtime wildflowers.
+Just outside the Bavarian-style mountain town of Leavenworth, the Icicle Ridge Trail is a great option for a spring hike.
+Generally snow-free as early as April, this 6-mile out-and-back route climbs 1,800 feet to a ridge crest with sweeping views over Leavenworth, the Wenatchee River, and the Tumwater Canyon.
+Along the way, the trail travels through exposed sections known for spectacular springtime wildflowers.

-As far as Washington brewery and hiking trail pairings go, this combination is pretty sweet.
+As far as hikes near breweries in Washington go, this combination is pretty sweet.
 From the trailhead, hikers can practically skip the 2.5 miles to Icicle Brewing Company.
 Owned by a fifth-generation hop farmer, the beer here won’t steer you wrong.
-Their Peak Seeker IPA and Alpenhaze Hazy IPA showcase the hop-forward brews.
-Snack on a warm Bavarian pretzel or a meat and cheese platter before heading out to explore downtown.
+Sip on hop-forward brews and snack on a warm Bavarian pretzel before exploring downtown.

-Lake Angeles and Heart O’ the Forest + Barhop Brewing, Port Angeles
+Lake Angeles and Heart O’ the Forest + Mighty Pine Brewing, Port Angeles

 Tap to trail distance: 7.6 miles

-Just a 15-minute drive from Port Angeles are two stellar trailheads within spectacular Olympic National Park: Lake Angeles and Heart O’ the Forest.
+Just a 15-minute drive from Port Angeles are two stellar trailheads within Olympic National Park: Lake Angeles and Heart O’ the Forest.
 Just half a mile apart, they offer two different kinds of hikes.
 The 7.4-mile Lake Angeles Trail climbs 2,350 feet to a glacier-carved alpine lake basin surrounded by forest and mountains.
-Heart O’ the Forest is a relatively flat 4.8-mile out-and-back that explores a towering old-growth forest with an understory bursting with biodiversity.
+Heart O’ the Forest is a relatively flat 4.8-mile out-and-back that explores a towering old-growth forest.

 Meadowlark Natural Area + Old Schoolhouse Brewery, Winthrop